Programme main image

 08.30 - 09.30

-Seventy-five days into the Trump presidency, our expert panel including Russell Napier and Edward Chancellor take a deep dive into the economic impacts so far.
-We know things are going to happen.
-Who will be the winners and losers, and what are the…
+Seventy-five days into the Trump presidency, our expert panel including David McWilliams (economist, podcaster, and author with Russell Napier and Edward Chancellor take a deep dive into the economic impacts so far.
+We know things are going…

 Russell Napier Photo